 In the topic Food Waste you already read that half of the world’s food is thrown away.
 However, that is still quite unbelievable that if you don’t see it with your own eyes.

-It might sound awkward when you just read about people who do containering.
+It might sound awkward when you read about people who do containering.
 I thought only crazy or poor people would get their food out of the garbage at the supermarket.
-Thus it is also surprising for me that I do containering since this spring.
+However, I am really happy that in spring 2016 I just tried out Containering and I love it!